piee-kun/flux-screensavers/README.md

 # Screensavers for Flux

+### [You can now buy Flux as a Windows screensaver →][store]
+Enjoy staring at it for hours as your computer idles and help support development.
+More platforms coming soon!

+---

 I’m working on creating native screensavers for [Flux][flux] — a fluid simulation inspired by the MacOS Drift screensaver.

 This repository contains: